Gateway International Bridge in Brownsville temporarily closed due to Mexican presidential visit

 The city of Brownsville has announced the temporary closure of the Gateway International Bridge.

-The closure is due to Mexican President Andrés Manuel López Obrador visit to Matamoros, Tamaulipas.
+The closure is due to Mexican President Andrés Manuel López Obrador's visit to Matamoros, Tamaulipas, according to the Spanish news outlet Milenio.

 The bridge will be closed to motor and pedestrian traffic beginning Friday, and will last until Tuesday, Sept.
 24.